ethereum-pocr/ethereum-pocr.github.io/whitepaper.md

 ## 5. Calculating the reward of a node and the incentive scheme

+## 6. Monetary policy of the CTC crypto currency

-## 6. Implementing the consensus
+## 7. Implementing the consensus

 Starting with the go version (why?)

-## 7. Attack vectors and remediations
+## 8. Attack vectors and remediations

-## 8. Opening to the community
+## 9. Opening to the community